-Origin: Native of Russia
+Origin: Native of Eurasia

-Impact: The zebra mussel is a highly invasive, small freshwater mussel that multiplies rapidly and can cause tremendous environmental and economic damage.
+Impact: Zebra and quagga mussels are highly invasive, small freshwater mussels that multiply rapidly and can cause tremendous environmental and economic damage.
 Their larvae are microscopic, and the adults are usually less than 1 1/2 inches long.
-Zebra mussels are usually found in large clusters, have a salient zebra-like striped pattern on their shells, and lie flat on a smooth surface, unlike many other mussels.
-According to the online National Atlas of the United States, "Once zebra mussels become established in a water body, they are impossible to eradicate with the technology currently available."
+Zebra and quagga mussels are usually found in large clusters and usually have a zebra-like striped pattern on their shells.
+Zebra mussels will lie flat on a smooth surface on their hinge side, unlike quagga and native mussels.
+Once invasive mussels become established in a water body, they are impossible to eradicate with the technology currently available.

 The spread of invasive mussels: Originally from the Balkans, Poland and the former Soviet Union, zebra and quagga mussels are firmly established in Europe and have invaded much of the U.S. In 2009, the first adult zebra mussel in Texas waters was confirmed in Lake Texoma.
 Zebra mussels have since spread rapidly from the Red River basin to the Trinity, Brazos, Colorado, Guadalupe, and San Antonio river basins.
 Quagga mussel larvae were confirmed in 2021 in Lake Amistad in the Rio Grande basin